Q: What does a “Board-Certified Skin Specialist” mean and why is it important?

 Although not common, children and teenagers can develop skin cancers.
 If you notice a changing lesion or non-healing lesion, contact your Provider or Dermatologist to have it evaluated.

-If you have a close relative with a history of melanoma, you may be at an increased risk of developing melanoma.
+If you have a close relative with a history of melanoma (parent or sibling), you may be at an increased risk of developing melanoma.
 It is recommended you practice good sun-protection, perform self-skin exams and consider periodic skin exams by a Provider.

 An actinic keratosis is considered a pre-cancerous lesion since a small percentage of these lesions over time may develop into a skin cancer, usually a squamous cell carcinoma.
 Due to its pre-cancerous features, your Dermatologist can treat the lesion by various methods to destroy the lesion before it becomes a skin cancer.Click here for more information→